Couples Therapy

 My partner is hesitant to try couples therapy—is there anything I can say or do to encourage them?

-Sometimes, people assume that couples therapy will entail one partner telling the other about everything they are doing wrong or that going to therapy means your relationship is already doomed to fail, but these common assumptions aren’t accurate.
-You may want to describe therapy as an opportunity to address minor issues in the relationship before they become big problems, improve your mutual communication, enhance feelings of connection and prevent family “baggage” from affecting how you are each showing up in this relationship.
+Some might perceive couples therapy as one partner telling the other about everything they are doing wrong or that going to therapy means your relationship is already doomed to fail.
+It can help to reframe your sessions as an opportunity to prevent minor relationship issues from growing into big problems, improve your communication skills, enhance feelings of connection and achieve greater fulfillment.

 My partner and I are ethically non-monogamous/polyamourous.
 Can we still try couples therapy?